Skip to content

 Is Wisconsin Lutheran College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Wisconsin Lutheran College earn a median of $54,664, roughly in line with national averages for graduates.
+Ten years out, alumni of Wisconsin Lutheran College earn a median of $54,664, roughly in line with the national average for college graduates.

 $49,095